ascalva/Parallel-Gaussian-Elimination/README.txt

     An additional script, written using Python, is included, which is used to plot graph seen in the project report.
 The program will display the graph during execution and save a copy as a PNG file.
+    This includes the file plot.py (script) and an additional CSV file containing the data for multiple runs at different values of N and P.

     requirements:
         matplotlib, pandas, seaborn